costajob/app-servers/README.md

 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ### Scala
 [Scala](https://www.scala-lang.org/) 2.12 and [SBT](http://www.scala-sbt.org/) 0.13 are installed via homebrew.
 Scala is a general-purpose programming language that runs on the JVM.
-It has full support for both functional and object oriented programming and a strong static type system.
+It has full support for  functional, object oriented programming and a strong static type system.
 Designed to be concise, many of Scala's design decisions were inspired by criticism of Java's shortcomings.

 ### GO